rnerell/cypress-userguide/_includes/userguide/AccessingCypress.markdown

 - This interface can be accessed at: http://dscim003.palmetto.clemson.edu:8080
 - The public (read-only) login/password to use Ambari is *user/user*

 **NOTE:** This web interface, as well as all of the other web interfaces are only available internally to Palmetto nodes.
-To view these interfaces, you must open a Firefox browser on dsciu001-ext.palmetto.clemson.edu or user.palmetto.clemson.edu via X11 tunnel.
+To view these interfaces, you must open a Firefox browser on cypress.clemson.edu or user.palmetto.clemson.edu via X11 tunnel.
 Instructions detailing how to set up X11 tunneling can be found <a href="http://www.palmetto.clemson.edu/pages/userguide.html#graphical" target="_blank">here</a>.

 - Once your computer is configured for X11 tunneling, opening Ambari is as simple as this:
-  - ```ssh -X username@dsciu001-ext.palmetto.clemson.edu 'firefox http://dscim003.palmetto.clemson.edu:8080'```
+  - ```ssh -X username@cypress.clemson.edu 'firefox http://dscim003.palmetto.clemson.edu:8080'```
 - **NOTE:** You will achieve the best results if you use a wired network connection located on campus.